 STANDARD THRESHOLD SHIFT

 A Standard Threshold Shift is a change in hearing threshold relative to the baseline audiogram of an average of 10 or more dBA at 2000, 3000, and 4000 Hz.
 If a Standard Threshold Shift has occurred, the employee must be informed in writing within 21 days of the determination.
-Employees will be trained in using hearing protectors, and in care of the hearing protectors.
+Employees will be trained in using hearing protectors and in care of the hearing protectors.
 If the employee is already using hearing protectors, they will have to be retrained and refitted.
 If necessary, hearing protectors can be changed to a different type.

 EXAMPLE OF A STANDARD THRESHOLD SHIFT AT 2000, 3000, and 4000 Hz